Scranton, PA Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Scranton has net metering through all major utilities.
-PPL Electric, Met-Ed, and Penelec all offer 1:1 net metering, meaning you receive full retail rate credit for excess solar electricity sent to the grid.
+Yes, Scranton has net metering through all major utility providers.
+Pennsylvania law requires 1:1 net metering, meaning you receive full retail credit for excess solar electricity sent to the grid.
+Credits accumulate monthly throughout the year, helping offset costs during lower production periods.